cjerzak/causalimages-software/README.md

           X = X, # used only if orthogonalize=T
           obsY = obsY,
           imageKeys =  KeysOfObservations,
+          acquireImageRepFxn = acquireImageRepFromMemory,
+          conda_env = "tensorflow_m1", # change "tensorflow_m1" to the location of your conda environment containing tensorflow v2 and tensorflow_probability,

+          # inputs to control where results are plotted as PDF or PNGs
+          # (these image grids are large and difficult to display in RStudio's interactive mode)
+          plotResults = T,
+          figuresPath = "./Downloads",
+          printDiagnostics = T,
+          figuresKey = "CausalImagesTutorial"

+          # optional arguments for generating transportability maps
+          # here, we leave those NULL
           transportabilityMat = NULL, #
-          lat =  NULL, # required only if transportabilityMat specified long =  NULL, # # required only if transportabilityMat specified acquireImageRepFxn = acquireImageRepFromMemory,
+          lat =  NULL, # required only if transportabilityMat specified long =  NULL, # # required only if transportabilityMat specified
-          conda_env = "tensorflow_m1", # change "tensorflow_m1" to the location of your conda environment containing tensorflow v2 and tensorflow_probability,

-          # other options
+          # other modeling options
           orthogonalize = F,
           modelType = "variational_minimal",
           kClust_est = 2,